thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="navigate-to-other-dashboard" %}

-##### Custom action
+#### Custom action

 A Custom action allows manually configuring a function that can be used to add an individual action to your widget (for example deleting listed devices/assets).
 To configure a custom action with a function (with an example of a device deletion):

 We assume that you have already completed the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.

-- As an example for this manual, choose "[Action cell button](#action-cell-button)" action source;
+- As an example for this manual, select "[Action cell button](#action-cell-button)" action source;
-- Input a name for the action and choose an icon that will represent a button.
+- Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
-- Choose a "Custom action" action type from the "Action" drop-down menu;
+- Select a "Custom action" action type from the "Action" drop-down menu;
 - After choosing a Custom action type, a field for inputting a function will appear;
 - Enter your custom function there.
 An example in this tutorial is an action that adds the ability to delete devices right from the table (you will find an example of this function below);